Search This Blog

 2nd Lieutenant James Furniss

-was born in Cheshire, England on 13th November 1888 to John E Furniss, Mine Manager and Ellen Furniss.
+Furniss was born in Cheshire, England on 13th November 1888 to John E Furniss, Mine Manager and Ellen Furniss.

-In 1901, James was living in house 6, Staid, Ballynure, Co.
+In 1901, Furniss was living in house 6, Staid, Ballynure, Co.
 Antrim with his parents and 3 siblings; John (10), George (8) and Herbert (4).
 Schooling for James was at Skerry's College, 143 Royal Avenue, Belfast.
 The school is described as one that prepares candidates for the Civil Service.

 On 10th April 1905, he joined Northern Bank, firstly going to Head Office, Victoria Street, Belfast.